adityajha04/PRODIGY_SD_02/README.md

+# PRODIGY_SD_02
-# PRODIGY_SD_02This Java program challenges the user to guess a randomly generated number within K attempts.
+This Java program challenges the user to guess a randomly generated number within K attempts.
 After each guess, the program provides feedback to help the user adjust their next guess.

 If the guessed number is greater than the actual number, the program displays:
 "Your guess is too high.
 Try again."